Leonard Woolley: Local Genesis flood theory

 Woolley was one of the first archaeologists to propose that the flood described in the Book of Genesis was local after identifying a flood-stratum at Ur "400 miles long and 100 miles wide; but for the occupants of the valley that was the whole world".

 World War II

 His archaeological career was interrupted by the United Kingdom's entry into World War II, and he became part of the Monuments, Fine Arts and Archives Section of the Allied armies.
 After the war, he returned to Alalakh, where he continued to work from 1946 until 1949.

 Personal life

 Woolley married Katharine Elizabeth Keeling (née Menke; born June 1888 – died 8 November 1945), who was born in England to German parents and had previously been married to Lieut.
 Col. Bertram Francis Eardley Keeling (OBE, MC).
 He had hired Keeling in 1924 as expedition artist and draughtswoman; they married in 1927 and she continued to play an important role at his archaeological sites.

+In 1930, Woolley invited his friend Agatha Christie to visit a dig site in Iraq, where she met her second husband Max Mallowan.

-Woolley died on 20 February 1960 at age 79.
+Woolley died at 16 Fitzroy Square, London on 20 February 1960 at age 79.
+He was cremated at Golders Green on the 24th.
+Dame Katharine died on 8 November 1945.
+They had no children.